 Key evaluation criteria

 The IPSS has become a commonly used instrument in multicentre, international clinical trials and has been translated into at least ten different languages (46-48).
-The instrument has been thoroughly validated and has an excellent internal consistency, good test-retest reliability, and good sensitivity and specificity (39, 40, 46-48, ,).
+The instrument has been thoroughly validated and has an excellent internal consistency, good test-retest reliability, and good sensitivity and specificity (39, 40, 46-48).
 This index provides a useful standard evaluation that could be used alongside others measures.
 The IPSS has been used both in men and women (49) and in patients with PD.

 However, it was not designed for PD, was not enough sensitive to change in PD and would not provide items for assessment of some key problems encountered in PD like incontinence.